sugaryourcoffee/monitoring/docs/monitoring.md

 * Put check\_passenger in a new Puppet directory `/etc/puppet/modules/nagios/files/plugins`
-* Add the file to a file resource in `/etc/puppet/modules/nagios/manifests/client/config.pp
+* Add the file to a file resource in `/etc/puppet/modules/nagios/manifests/client/config.pp`
-* Create a Nagios command for check\_passenger in `/etc/puppet/modules/nagios/files/conf.d/commands.cfg
+* Create a Nagios command for check\_passenger in `/etc/puppet/modules/nagios/files/conf.d/commands.cfg`
-* Add the new command to `/etc/puppet/modules/nagios/files/nrpe.cfg`
+* Enable the new command in `/etc/puppet/modules/nagios/files/nrpe.cfg`
 * Add the command definition to `/etc/puppet/modules/nagios/files/conf.d/hosts/uranus.cfg`
 * Run sudo puppet agent --test on the Nagios server and